camaraproject/IdentityAndConsentManagement/documentation/CAMARA-Security-Interoperability.md

 #### Additional Recommendations for DPoP Implementations

-For API providers (e.g., operators) that support and require the Demonstration of Proof-of-Possession (DPoP) mechanism as defined in [RFC 9449], the following measures MAY be used to strengthen message integrity and replay protection.
+For API providers (e.g., Operators) that support and require the DPoP mechanism as defined in [RFC 9449](https://datatracker.ietf.org/doc/html/rfc9449), the following measures MAY be used to strengthen message integrity and replay protection.

 **Request Binding to DPoP Proofs**